The Table

 The Commitment Is Made

-The joint assessment document is signed on Wednesday, 20 November 2024 — six days after the assessment was confirmed.
-Claudia Voss and Henrik Janssen both sign.
-The document commits Meridian to EUR 2.3 million in pay adjustments across 560 Senior Analysts over 12 months, with milestone reviews at months 4 and 8.
+The joint assessment is signed Wednesday 20 November 2024, six days after confirmation.
+Voss and Janssen both sign.
+Meridian commits EUR 2.3 million in pay adjustments across 560 Senior Analysts over 12 months, milestone reviews at months 4 and 8.

-The document is communicated to all 3,200 Meridian employees by November 29th — a week before the shareholder meeting.
+Communicated to all 3,200 employees by November 29th, a week before the shareholder meeting.

-At the December 5th shareholder meeting, Adrien presents the joint assessment as a demonstration of Meridian's compliance posture under the Pay Transparency Directive.
-'We identified a structural gap, we triggered the legal assessment process, we agreed remediation with our Works Council, and we committed to full resolution within 12 months.'
-Three institutional investors note this positively in their follow-up communications.
+December 5th, Adrien presents the assessment as Meridian's compliance posture: 'We identified a structural gap, triggered the legal process, agreed remediation with our Works Council, committed to full resolution within 12 months.'
+Three institutional investors note it positively in follow-ups.

 +3 Compliance